typelevel/cats/CONTRIBUTING.md

 ### Previewing the site

 Run `docs/tlSitePreview` in the sbt console.
-This will start a live preview server at http://localhost:4242/.
+This will start a preview server at http://localhost:4242/ that will automatically refresh as you make edits.

 ### Compiler verified documentation